urban-tep/DDF-SDD/source/computational/dlr-pc/index.rst

      - the *Processing Gateway/WPS* with a REST-ful interface for reference data upload
      - the *EO Data Storage* for storage of the reference data in TEEP Urban storage space
  * to deploy thematic processors
-     - the *Apache Mesos Sheduling and Processing System* to deploy thematic processors to the Clusters
+     - the *Mesos Scheduling and Processing System* to deploy thematic processors to the Clusters
       - optionally the *Operator* to verify and deploy trusted user processors
  * to report on resource usage
-     - the *Apache Mesos Sheduling and Processing System* to generate the report for Urban TEP
+     - the *Mesos Scheduling and Processing System* to generate the APEL report for TEP Urban portal
-     - The *Operator* to verify and release the report
+     - The *Operator* to verify and release the reports

 The following figure shows the decomposition into its components and the subsystem-external interfaces.

-.. include:: component_diagram.rst
+. figure:: dlr_pc.png
+   :scale: 100
+   :align: center

+   *DLR processing centre decomposition with Calvalus cluster, Geofarm cluster, other shared components*

 .. toctree::
    :maxdepth: 1

    Processing Gateway/WPS <ProcessingGatewayWPS>
-   Apache Mesos Sheduling and Processing System <MesosSchedulingandProcessing>
+   Mesos Scheduling and Processing System <MesosSchedulingandProcessing>
    EO Data Storage <EODataandProcessingStorage>
    Operating <Operating>